GaloisInc/saw-training/Swap.rst

     :term:`SAWScript` distinguishes between defining a name and saving the result of a command.
 Use ``let`` to define a name, which may refer to a command or a value, and ``<-`` to run a command and save the result under the given name.

-Finally, on line 10, the ``crucible_llvm_verify`` command is used to instruct SAW to carry out verification.
-The important arguments are ``swapmod``, which specifies the LLVM module that contains the code to be verified; ``"swap_spec"``, the function to be symbolically executed; ``swap_is_ok``, the SAW specification to check ``"swap_spec"`` against; and ``abc``, the name of the solver that will check whether the program satisfies the specification.
-The other two arguments control the use of helpers and certain details of symbolic execution, and are described :ref:`later in this tutorial<compositional-verification>`.
+Finally, on line 11, the ``crucible_llvm_verify`` command is used to instruct SAW to carry out verification.
+The important arguments are ``swapmod``, which specifies the LLVM module that contains the code to be verified; ``"swap_spec"``, the function to be symbolically executed; ``swap_is_ok``, and the SAW specification to check ``"swap_spec"`` against.
+The empty list (``[]``) is an optional list of previously proven statements, which is used in larger verification projects as described :ref:`later in this tutorial<compositional-verification>`.
 This verification script provides the same level of assurance that exhaustive testing would provide, but it completes in a tiny fraction of the time, fast enough to be part of a standard CI workflow.

 Exercises: Getting Started with SAW
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~